-The phrase ‘strong woman’ can conjure up images of the impenetrable action hero, or the stiletto-sporting executive.
-But strength comes in many forms–physical, mental, and emotional.
-In partnership with ABC’s Quantico, a new series that stars some badass female agents, we wanted to take the opportunity to acknowledge all the strong women in our lives.
+The phrase ‘strong woman’ can conjure up images of the impenetrable action hero, but strength comes in many forms–physical, mental, and emotional.
 To the moms and grandmas, bosses and assistants, best friends and college roommates who’ve led by example throughout the years, here’s a belated thank you note for all the things we tend to take for granted.

 1. Thank you for advocating for us when we couldn’t do it ourselves.
 When we weren’t going to stand up for ourselves at work.
 When we were about to be swindled by that shady car dealer who didn’t want to give us a fair deal.
 When we were too embarrassed to ask for help.
 You asked for us, and in doing so showed us how it’s done.

 2. Thank you for taking charge.
 Maybe you’re raising a family or leading a company.
 Or maybe you’re just always the one to reserve a dinner venue when no one else is willing to make a decision.
 Whatever the situation, thank you for being the one to step up.
 You know who you are.